Aaron Rosenberg

-Aaron "Rosy" Rosenberg (August 26, 1912 – September 1, 1979) was a two-time "All-American" college football player, and a film and television producer with more than 60 credits.
+Aaron "Rosy" Rosenberg (August 26, 1912 – September 1, 1979) was a two-time All-American college football player, and a film and television producer with more than 60 credits.
 He received a nomination for the Academy Award for Best Picture for Mutiny on the Bounty (1962) starring Marlon Brando.

 Football career

 Born in Brooklyn, New York, and Jewish, he went to Fairfax High School in Los Angeles, where he played football for the Fairfax Lions.
 There he made the All-City Football Team four straight years.

 He then majored in journalism at the University of Southern California and played college football for the USC Trojans.
 USC was 30-2-1 in his career, and won two national championships.
 He was a two-way offensive and defensive guard/tackle.
 USC’s unbeaten streak, with Rosenberg playing, was 27 games between 1931 and 1933.
-He was All-Conference and was selected for the All-America team in 1932 and 1933, named to both the 1932 College Football All-America Team and the 1933 College Football All-America Team.
+He was All-Conference and was selected for the All-American team in 1932 and 1933, named to both the 1932 College Football All-America Team and the 1933 College Football All-America Team.

 He was elected to the College Football Hall of Fame in 1966, and the USC Athletic Hall of Fame in 1997.
 In 2010 he was inducted into the Southern California Jewish Sports Hall of Fame.